islomrakhimkulov/voting-system/README.md

-Voting System - Ovoz berish web platformasi
+Voting System - Ovoz berish tizimi

 When you use this template, try follow the checklist to update your info properly